What is Intuition?

 Medical Intuition

-Medical intuition is the ability to sense health issues and provide insights into the underlying causes of physical and emotional ailments.
-It draws on a combination of intuitive abilities and medical knowledge, allowing practitioners to detect imbalances and offer holistic healing solutions.
+Medical intuition is a specialized ability that enables individuals to detect health issues and gain a deeper understanding of the underlying causes of both physical and emotional ailments.
+This practice integrates intuitive insights, sometimes referred to as “second sight,” with comprehensive medical knowledge, allowing practitioners to recognize subtle imbalances within the body and mind.

 Intuition vs Sensing